KidBougie/flat-ui-site-mockup/README.md

 # flat-ui-site-mockup
 Flat Design is a style of design that pre-dated material design that Google pioneered.
 This style of design is a minimalist response to skeuomorphic design that was pioneered by Apple in their early versions of IOS where everything was very gradient heavy and looked like an actual realistic item.

+# Versions
+mockup.rb is a basic form version created from scratch. mockup2.rb is the dynamic image based version of the original site.

-# Title
+# Activity
 Recreate the following web page

 # Estimated Time